What is Dry Socket?

 At home or after office hours:

-- NSAID’s (Advil, Motrin, Ibuprofen) are the best for symptomatic relieve as they are anti-inflammatory over-the-counter medications.
+- NSAID’s (Advil, Motrin, Ibuprofen) are the best for symptomatic relief as they are anti-inflammatory over-the-counter medications.